zynga/jasy/readme.md

 ============================

 Jasy is a powerful Python3-based tooling framework.
-It makes it easy to manage heavy web projects The main goal of Jasy is to offer an API which could be used by developers to write their custom build/deployment scripts.
+It makes it easy to manage heavy web projects.
+Its main goal is to offer an API which could be used by developers to write their custom build/deployment scripts.
-Your build script is just a normal Python script which includes the Jasy-API and defines so-called tasks.

 ## Installation